intel/llvm/sycl/doc/design/CommandGraph.md

 Future work will include exploring L0 API extensions to improve the mapping of UR command-buffer to L0 command-list.

+#### Copy engine

+For performance considerations, Unified-Runtime uses different Level-zero command queue to submit compute kernels and memory operations when the device has a dedicated copy engine.
+To take advantage of the copy engine when available, the Graph workload can also be split between memory operations and compute kernels.
+To achieve this, two Graph workload command-lists live simultaneously in a command-buffer.
+When the command-buffer is finalized, memory operations (e.g. Buffer copy, buffer fill, ...) are enqueued in the *copy* command-list while the other commands are enqueued in the general command-list.
+On submission, if not empty, the *copy* command-list is sent to the main copy command-queue while the general command-list is sent to the compute command-queue.
+Both are executed concurrently.
+Synchonization between the command-lists is handled by Level-Zero events.

 ### CUDA

 The SYCL Graph CUDA backend relies on the